prakyg/InvestingAnalytics/README.md

 To calculate XIRR, we assume that all your holdings (from `holdings.csv`) are sold on the day script is run.
 So if your holdings are old, while script is run at a later date, this might make your XIRR slightly lower as period has become longer.

+## Stock market events handling
-## How to handle stock symbol changes?
+### How to handle stock symbol changes?
 Many times stock symbol gets changed by companies.
-Like HBL Power Systems changed its name to HBL Engineering.
-Its symbol was changed from HBLPOWER to HBLENGINE.
-To accomodate for this transformation, manual entries need to be done in the aliases.csv file in the resources folder before running the program.
+Example, HBL Power Systems changed its symbol from HBLPOWER to HBLENGINE.
+To accomodate this, manual entries need to be done in the aliases.csv file in the resources folder before running the program.
+Feel free to contribute to the repo's aliases.csv file by raising a pull request.

+### IPO allotments
+Zerodha tradebook will have no buy entry.
+You can create a dummy tradebook where you can place a buy transaction for the ipo

+### Stock splits, reverse splits and bonuses
+These are handled automatically as price * qty remains the same.

+### Rights issue, rights entitlement and partly-paid shares
+TODO: work in progress

+### Mergers and demerges
+TODO: work in progress.
+Data will need to be supplied in the corporate-actions.csv file.

 ## Python Module Dependencies
 pandas